mmatyas/pegasus-docs/docs/themes/example-simple.md

 !!! note
     Assuming you have more than one collection, of course.

+!!! tip
+    Handling keyboard keys also enables gamepad navigation.
+See the [controls](../../user-guide/controls) page about how keys and buttons are related.

 ### Game list

 This is going to be actually the most complex piece of the theme.
 The games for the currently selected collection can be accessed via `api.currentCollection.games`, with `games.model` being the list of games, `games.current` the currently selected game (also available as `api.currentGame`) and `games.index` the index of the selected element.
 The index can be set manually to a number, or changed by the increment/decrement functions, similarly to the collections.